Mishische/platform-demo-pay-with-confidence/README.md

 ![Sample Rich Push Notification](rich-push.png)

 Rich push notifications are called so as they support rich media attachments such as images, videos, audio, and interactive buttons.
 Rich push notifications expand your arsenal of creating meaningful connections with your customers using a mobile app.
 Advanced notifications help to convey meaning with images, further improving your overall engagement strategy.
 As an implementation tool, we use Taplytics.
-Being an engagement platform, Taplytics engage and deliver a personalised 1-to-1 mobile customer experience.
+Being an engagement platform, Taplytics engages and delivers a personalised 1-to-1 mobile customer experience.
 It provides A/B testing capabilities and measures the impact notifications have on app engagement.

 In this demo we connect the Gentrack Platform to an integration layer, represented by Heroku.
 This layer sends the data to Taplytics to trigger customer engagement.
 The process flows as follows: